Is Instant Pot Canning Safe?

 Is Instant Pot canning safe?

 First, let’s cover a couple important basics of canning at home.
-As a certified Master Food Preserver, I need you to understand the basic tenets of safe preserving if are if you’re delving into home canning.
+As a certified Master Food Preserver, I need you to understand the basic tenets of safe preserving if you’re delving into home canning.
 This is really important!

-What is a low acid food?
+What is a Low Acid Food?

 Low-acid foods have pH values higher than 4.6.
 They include red meats, seafood, poultry, milk, and all fresh vegetables except for most tomatoes.
 Most mixtures of low-acid and acid foods also have pH values above 4.6 unless their recipes include enough lemon juice, citric acid, or vinegar to make them acid foods.
 Acid foods have a pH of 4.6 or lower.
 They include fruits, pickles, sauerkraut, jams, jellies, marmalades, and fruit butters.

-Pressure canning is the only safe method for preserving low acid foods.
 The required minimum temperature for this process is 240ºF.
 That temperature must be maintained throughout the processing time in order to prevent botulism.

 If the temp drops below 240ºF?
 You must return the pressure canner to the necessary temperature and pressure and begin the timing again.